 Oral surgery can be an intimidating process, but it doesn’t have to be.
 At Let’s Smile Dental, we strive to make the surgery experience as seamless and stress-free as possible from beginning to end.
-Our Virginia teams specialize in a variety of oral surgery procedures and are committed to providing the best care possible.
+Our Herndon, VA team specializes in a variety of oral surgery procedures and is committed to providing the best care possible.
 Read on to learn more about our oral surgery services!

 Dental extraction relates to the process of removing a tooth from its socket.
 There are several reasons why teeth may need to be extracted.
 Most often, this is because a tooth is too damaged to be saved by a root canal or other restorative treatments.
 Other reasons include crowding due to lack of space, infection, periodontal disease, and orthodontic treatments.

 At Let’s Smile Dental, our team utilizes the latest technology and techniques to perform dental extractions as safely and comfortably as possible.
 There are two principal types of removal: surgical and simple tooth extractions.

 - A simple extraction is a relatively straightforward procedure to remove a tooth that is exposed above the gum line.
 This is done using an elevator to loosen the affected tooth, and forceps to remove the tooth from the socket.

 - A surgical extraction is more complex and is utilized if your tooth has not come in yet or is broken at the gum line.
 The process entails making a small incision in your gum or cutting the tooth in half and removing the surrounding bone where necessary, to remove it.

 Wisdom teeth are the third molars located in the back of the mouth.
 They are also the last to erupt, typically appearing sometime in your late teens or early 20s.
 Many people experience difficulties with the eruption of their wisdom teeth, resulting in the need to remove them.
 Some common problems caused by their eruption include misalignment, infection, decay, and cyst development due to impaction.